Read about primitive neuroectodermal tumours (PNET), its treatment and possible side effects.

 Treatment for children under 3

-Your specialist will usually avoid using radiotherapy to the whole brain and spine if your child is younger than 3.
+The specialist will usually avoid using radiotherapy to the whole brain and spine if your child is younger than 3.
 Their young age makes them more likely to develop long term side effects.

 The specialist might recommend chemotherapy instead.
 This aims to keep your child's tumour under control until radiotherapy is likely to cause less damage.